Skip to Content

 After decades of tariff-free imports, the Trump administration slapped a 10% tariff on all coffee imports, with even steeper tariffs planned for certain coffee-producing countries.
 For countries like Mexico (which exports 39% of its coffee to the U.S.) and Nicaragua (which sends 50%), the consequences will be devastating, pushing already poor farmers into extreme poverty.

 Though a few coffee growing countries like Peru may suffer less, the report warns that most producer nations like Brazil, Vietnam, Colombia, Indonesia, and Guatemala may all be starkly affected.
 Thousands of farmers may go bust, and many small coffee shops may go under.
+If wholesale coffee costs that US cafes or restaurants or supermarkets pay rise by 50%, this could “translate into an increase of 25 cents a cup within three months," said Ryan Cummings, the chief of staff for the Stanford Institute for Economic Policy Research.

 Trump’s tariff wars will amplify an already dangerously abusive system: While producing countries account for 74% of the global export volume, they receive only 57% of the value.
 The production stages where most value is added, roasting and decaffeinating, are done almost entirely in non-producing countries, especially in Europe, where high tariffs penalize imports of processed coffee.
 According to Coffee Watch’s report, 99% of coffee exports from producer countries are raw, low-value, unprocessed beans, despite the fact that roasted coffee fetches more than double the price.